Titan Souls

-Titan Souls is an 2015 action-adventure game developed by Acid Nerve and published by Devolver Digital.
+Titan Souls is a 2015 action-adventure game developed by Acid Nerve and published by Devolver Digital.
 It was released for Windows, OS X, PlayStation 4, PlayStation Vita, and Android.
 Titan Souls received generally positive reviews and has been cited as an early example of a Soulslike, a game genre directly inspired by the Dark Souls series.

 Plot

 Between Earth and the real world beyond lie the Titan Souls, the spiritual source and sum of all living things.
 Now scattered amongst the ruins and guarded by the idle titans charged with their care, a solitary hero armed with but a single arrow is once again assembling shards of the Titan Soul in a quest for truth and power.